zen0bit/awesome-stars/topics.md

 ## docker

+- [tabletseeker/ytfzf_prime](https://github.com/tabletseeker/ytfzf_prime) - A working update of the popular terminal tool ytfzf for searching and watching Youtube videos without ads or privacy concerns, but with the convenience of a docker container.
 - [autobrr/distribrr](https://github.com/autobrr/distribrr) - An orchestrator for distributed download of torrents
 - [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Access your entire server infrastructure from your local desktop
 - [semaphoreui/semaphore](https://github.com/semaphoreui/semaphore) - Modern UI and powerful API for Ansible, Terraform/OpenTofu/Terragrunt, PowerShell and other DevOps tools.